Sumo and Shinto

 Do you like Japanese Sumo?

-If you like Sumo, I recommend you to understand the close relationship between Sumo and Shinto.
+If you like it, I recommend you to understand the close relationship between Sumo and Shinto.

-Because Sumo matches become more and more interesting by appreciating the influence of Shinto on Sumo.
+Because Sumo matches become more and more interesting by appreciating the influence of Shinto upon it.

-Strong Sumo wrestlers consecrated their strength to the gods at shrines.
+Strong wrestlers consecrated their strength to the gods at shrines.

 This is the beginning of Sumo.